Phenomite/AMP-Research/Port 20811 - Powerhouse Management VPN/README.md

 ---

+### Patching has been reportedly rolled out internally by Powerhouse

+An updated scan result will be listed on the 11th of March 2021.

+---

 Powerhouse Management products - either Outfox (a latency reduction VPN service) or VyprVPN (a general vpn service) are exposing an interesting port - port 20811 which provides a massive data and packet amplification factor when probed with any single byte request.

 Not only does this mean Powerhouse servers can be used as a DDoS amplification source, but reveals all servers around the world that are running such potential VPN services - which removes the privacy factor somewhat.